Dodd–Frank Wall Street Reform and Consumer Protection Act: Effects on small banks

 Associated Press reported that in response to the costs that the legislation places on banks, some banks have ended the practice of giving their customers free checking.
 Small banks have been forced to end some businesses such as mortgages and car loans in response to the new regulations.
 The size of regulatory compliance teams has grown.

-The Heritage Foundation, calling attention to the new ability of borrowers to sue lenders for misjudging their ability to repay a loan, predicted that smaller lenders would be forced to exit the mortgage market due to increased risk.
-One Harvard study has claimed that smaller banks have been hurt by the regulations of the Dodd–Frank Act, saying "Community banks' share of the US banking assets and lending market fell from over 40% in 1994 to around 20% [in 2015]."
+In 2013, The Heritage Foundation called attention to the new ability of borrowers to sue lenders for misjudging their ability to repay a loan, predicting that smaller lenders would be forced to exit the mortgage market due to increased risk.

+One Harvard University study concluded that smaller banks have been hurt by the regulations of the Dodd–Frank Act, saying "Community banks' share of the U.S. banking assets and lending market fell from over 40% in 1994 to around 20% [in 2015]."
+That number is closer to 13-15% today.
 These researchers believed that regulatory barriers fell most heavily on small banks, even though legislators intended to target large financial institutions.
 Though other experts dispute this claim noting that community banks have been consolidating since the Riegle-Neal Act of 1994 and even claim that community banks have been doing better since 2010 citing the decrease in community bank failures after the act was passed.

 Complying with the statute seems to have resulted in job shifting or job creation in the business of fulfilling reporting requirements, while making it more difficult to fire employees who report criminal violations.
 Opponents of the Dodd–Frank Law believe that it will affect job creation, in a sense that because of stricter regulation unemployment will increase significantly.
 However, the Office of Management and Budget attempts to "monetize" benefits versus costs to prove the contrary.
 The result is a positive relationship where benefits exceed costs: "During a 10-year period OMB reviewed 106 major regulations for which cost and benefit data were available [...] $136 billion to $651 billion in annual benefits versus $44 billion to $62 billion in annual costs" (Shapiro and Irons, 2011, p.
 8).